 Additional Resources

-If you want to dive deeper into the history of the Berlin Wall, there are several museums and memorials dedicated to preserving this significant period.
+If you wish to go even further back in the history of the Berlin Wall, there are museums and memorials to this that are intended to preserve their memory.
 Some notable ones include:

 - The Berlin Wall Memorial (Bernauer Strasse)